Computing

 • Selecting appropriate software and images for a given task

-• Knowledge and application of key programming constructs using visual based programming (scratch)
+• Knowledge and application of key programming constructs using visual-based programming (scratch)

 • Use a range of data types, structures and conditions